Elan456/StarTrader/README.md

 ## Installation

-Currently, the game is not yet packaged into an executable.
-Instead, you will need to clone this repository and run `main.py` with a python interpreter.
+Currently, the game is only packaged as an executable for Windows.
+Linux and Mac users will need to clone this repository and run
+`main.py` with a Python interpreter instead.

 ***The game has only been tested on 1920x1080 displays***

+#### Windows
+1. Download the latest release from [here](https://github.com/Elan456/StarTrader/releases)
+2. Extract StarTrader.zip and run `main.exe`

+#### Linux/Mac
 1. Clone the repository to your local machine.
     `git clone https://github.com/Elan456/StarTrader.git`
 2. Navigate inside the repository